fauxl/MetatraderToBinance/README.txt

 for all modification of SL and TP.

 But like i said the copy on Binance of real order was not tested.

+The communication from binance to python is based on files, at each tic on MT the files update itself and python reads them constantly updating the orders and the other informations.